Instant Pot Spaghetti Sauce

 Canning instructions:

-1. Make the mixture: First, follow the simple steps and prepare the recipe and after that let the mixture cool to room temperature.
+1. Prepare the mixture: Follow the simple steps to prepare the recipe, and then let the mixture cool to room temperature.

-2. Water bath: In the meantime, fill a large pot with enough water to cover the jars you will be using by 1-inch.
+2. Water bath: Meanwhile, fill a large pot with enough water to cover the jars you will be using by 1 inch.
 Prepare a medium bowl and another medium pot with water over medium-high heat.

-4. Dry the jars: After that remove the jars and the lids and dry them on a clean kitchen towel.
+4. Dry the jars: After removing the jars and lids, dry them on a clean kitchen towel.

 5. Add the sauce: Afterwards, distribute the mixture into the prepared jars, and add the lids and rings.